 I ran out of my meds last week.
 The doctor closed for carnival weekend and I forgot to factor that in.
 I figured a couple days without my meds wouldn’t hurt, right?

-Then a shitty weekend without my meds comes along, and I realise I’m just as dependent on the anti-depressants as ever.
-Damn.
+Then a crummy weekend without my meds comes along, and I realise I’m just as dependent on the anti-depressants as ever.
+Dang.

 Of course I can “do without it” if I really want to, but why would I want to?
 There’s a huge difference between the bubbly girl who’s on it and the lethargic zombie who schleps around without it.